timjogorman/RicherEventDescription/guidelines.md

 - He *stopped* the polar bear's *rampage* in **twenty minutes**.

-In \LLast, ``quickly'' is quite clearly not a TIMEX3.
+In \LLast, "quickly" is quite clearly not a TIMEX3.
 It is not placeable on a timeline, it cannot be normalized to a date or time, and really, it doesn't tell us much about time, but about the stopping.
 Compare this to **twenty minutes**, which is clearly temporal.
 We